AngharadWeeks/AngharadWeeks.github.io/README.md

 2. Homogeneous Ages of Exoplanet Host Stars with Gaia
 3. Galactic context of the Radius Gap
-4. HOt Jupiter INflation through the Lens of Gaia
+4. Hot Jupiter Inflation through the Lens of Gaia
 6. Asteroseismology of Nu Lupi

    **Talks**